Dewalt-arch/pimpmyadlab/readme.md

   - Install the OS in the vm
   - Install the Hypervisor GuestOS Additions/Tools, Reboot
   - Copy script to the vm

-  - Execute the instructions below in the vm
+    - Instrcutions on how to wget the file directly to the vm are located above
-    - start / run / cmd (as administrator)
-    - powershell -ep bypass
-    - cd \to\where\you\saved\the\script
-    - .\pimpmyadlab.ps1
-    - You will be presented with a menu

   - Select Menu Option **S**
     - Script must be run 2 times to fully complete Workstation installation and configuation